Day 1: Chiang Mai – Mae Sariang

 Mae Sariang on the Yuam River

-After lunch, we will drive to Mae SarianThings to do in Mae Sariang along a road with beautiful mountain scenery.
+After lunch, we will drive to Mae Sariang along a road with beautiful mountain scenery.
 The small town of Mae Sariang was known as Hminelongyi in the past.
-More than 100 years ago this town was the capital of Mae Hong Son province and a center of the teak logging industry.
+More than 100 years ago this town was the capital of Mae Hong Son province and a center of the teak industry.
 Before we check into our hotel we visit Wat Phra That Chom Thong, a temple on a hill from where you have a wonderful view of the town.
 The rest of the afternoon is free at leisure.
 You can explore Mae Sariang on your own or enjoy a beer (or a shake) at the Mae Sariang Bar overlooking the Yuam River.
 There are some beautiful temples near the hotel, such as Wat Jong Soong and Wat Sri Bunruang.